Boiann/budget-calculator/TESTING.md

 ### **Solved Bugs**

 * **User being able to enter the letter 'e' as the value for the amount in the income/expense input fields.**
-The author actually accidentaly discovered the ability to enter the letter 'e' while testing the project.
+The author actually accidentally discovered the ability to enter the letter 'e' while testing the project.
 It took a lot of research/trial and error before the issue was rectified.
 The user is no longer able to enter the letter 'e' via keyboard, only by copy/paste the letter into the input field, but if that is the case the modal warning about entering positive values will fire.
 ---
 [Back to top ⇧](#budget-calculator---testing)